 With their brightly colored, fragrant fruits, there’s no reason not to grow citrus, even if you have to have a greenhouse in order to do it.
 Sometimes, though, your beautiful crop may develop water-soaked spots before they rot out entirely.
 This condition, known as Brown Rot in citrus, can be a serious risk to your morning OJ if you don’t take swift action.
 If brown rot is plaguing your oranges, lemons, limes, or other citrus fruits, then this article should help.

 Citrus Fruit Brown Rot

 Brown Rot is caused by a common garden fungal pest, Phytophthora spp.
 This fungus is also responsible for diseases like damping off, which kills seedlings as they’re developing.
-Because of its flexibility, the Phytophthora fungus can appear during nearly any stage of growth and wreak havoc among a wide range of garden plants.
-In citrus, it primarily targets mature or nearly-mature fruits.
+Due to its flexibility, the Phytophthora fungus can appear during nearly any stage of growth and wreak havoc among a wide range of garden plants.
+In citrus, it primarily targets mature or nearly mature fruits.

 Citrus Brown Rot Treatment

 Brown Rot control on citrus is usually directed at preventative measures, rather than treating symptoms as they appear.
 Increasing circulation to prevent standing water, trimming trees away from the ground, and removing all debris and damaged fruits from your citrus are good first-line attacks.
 If Brown Rot persists despite your best efforts, scheduled fungicide sprays may be necessary.

 Copper salts can be used as a protective treatment, but if you know that Brown Rot is a problem in your citrus, fosetyl-al or potassium phosphite are much better options.
 Spray all your fruit with the treatment of your choice in late July before signs of brown rot appear in order to kill the Phytophthora spores.
 If your Brown Rot is particularly resilient, a follow-up spray in October may be necessary.